 Indy also makes explicit the overlap between the twin desires of wisdom and wealth:

 “The Ugha word for gold translates as ‘treasure’.
 But their treasure wasn’t gold, it was knowledge.
 Knowledge was their treasure.”

 Perhaps they’re not so different.
 Knowledge, like gold, can be in frustratingly short supply.
-And to control either can be a source of power (see also Orwell’s 1984).
+And to control either is a potent source of power.

 The knowledge trap

 If discovery for the good of humankind sounds a fine thing, well, it’s never that straightforward.